 - Restrict glare by ensuring the main beam angle is not directed towards the observer and is kept below 70°

-- The higher you mount the light, the lower the main angle beam will need to be to prevent nuisance and a direct line of sight into the lighting fixture.
+- The higher a light is mounted, the lower the main angle beam will need to be to prevent nuisance and a direct line of sight into the lighting fixture

 - Use low brightness bulbs/LEDs for all night use to illuminate porches

 The Institution of Lighting Professionals has also produced a useful light pollution advice leaflet.
-Download ILP guidance [pdf] 382KB.
+Visit the ILP website for further guidance.

-You have two options - mediation or formal complaint.
+The two options available to you are mediation or a formal complaint.

-You can contact Ashford Mediation Service (AMS) and ask if they will contact your neighbour on your behalf requesting mediation.
+You can contact Ashford Mediation Service (AMS) who can contact your neighbour on your behalf requesting mediation.
 Mediation has successfully brought many neighbour disputes to a satisfactory conclusion through compromise on both sides.